arkency/posts/posts/2021-01-08-4-simple-strategies-to-start-with-event-versioning.md

 ## 0. Mutate past events 😧

-I.e. you loop over the past events that need to change and just mutate their payload in the database.
+Meaning you just loop over the past events that need to change and mutate their payload in the database.
 You might be tempted to do it using RES internals:

 ```ruby
 RailsEventStoreActiveRecord::Event.where(event_type: "SomethingHappened").find_each do |record|